Businesses react to ruling against Biden vaccine mandate

 The United Auto Workers, which encourages workers to get vaccinated, said the decision won't change safety protocols such as face masks, temperature checks and distancing when possible for more than 150,000 union members at General Motors, Ford and Stellantis factories.

-The United Food and Commercial Workers International Union, the largest union for grocery workers and meatpacking plants, said that the Supreme Court decision fails to recognize the “extreme health risks” America’s front-line food and retail workers face on the job.

-“Frontline workers need to be protected and this decision needlessly ignores that there was a better way to address this issue without negating this mandate," said Marc Perrone, president of the UFCW International in a statement.

-Meanwhile, employers have been split on what to do with their unvaccinated workers.
-Among 543 U.S. companies surveyed in November by insurance broker and consulting firm Willis Towers Watson, fewer than one in five required vaccination.
+Among 543 U.S. companies surveyed in November by insurance broker and consulting firm Willis Towers Watson, employers were split on what to do with their unvaccinated workers.
+Fewer than one in five required vaccination.
 Two-thirds had no plans to require the shots unless the courts upheld the OSHA requirement.

 Jeff Levin-Scherz, an executive in the firm's health practice, said most companies with mandates will keep them because they are working.
 He said nothing short of a mandate can get vaccination rates to 90%, and “you really need a very high level of vaccination to prevent community outbreaks.”

-Note: This story was first published on January 13, 2022.
-It was updated on January 15, 2022 to correct the specialty of Chris Slottee.
-He is a commercial law attorney, not an employment attorney.